Stony Creek Brewing Beers.v.1

 This traditional amber brew is a blend of German Malts including Pilsener, Vienna, and Caramunich. and a touch of chocolate malt for color.
 The hops are, Columbus for bittering, German Spalter Select for flavor and American Cascade for aroma.
 The taste is sweet and biscuity with a strong malt backbone.
 The beer finishes crisp with a slight grassy note coming from the Spalter Select hops.
 It’s wonderful.

 No, SC.v.1.
 It’s not “wonderful.”
-It’s just a boring musty and dusty plain ol’ lager.
+It’s just a boring musty and dusty plain ol’ macro-tasting lager.

 Everything I’m hearing about SC.v.2 sounds good.
 The facility looks great and they are planning some really interesting things for the future.